auth0-sandbox/auth0-application-development/module03-instructions.md

     }
     ```

-    Note: this class is decoupled from the BFF application;
+    NOTE: this class is decoupled from the BFF application;
     the method is told where the flow returns to, the audience of the API we want a token for, and the scopes (grants or permissions) the token must provide.

 1. Half-way through the authentication!